sbadrieva/ExcelProjects/[Tableau] Employee_Satisfaction/README.md

 <br>

 ## Data Source
-The data source is an in an excel file and is titled Employee Satisfaction Index in this repository.
+The data source is an in a csv file and is titled Employee Satisfaction Index in this repository.
 It is from Kaggle.
 [Link to dataset](https://www.kaggle.com/datasets/mohamedharris/employee-satisfaction-index-dataset)

 <br>